quackinghorse/quackinghorse-topsis-lakshya-text-similarity/README.md

 **Overview**

 This repository contains Python code for evaluating different pre-trained models for text sentence similarity using the Topsis method.
 The evaluation is based on user-defined criteria such as accuracy, speed, and versatility.
+I have used pre-trained models from hugging face.
+Apply topsis to find out best pre-trained model.

 **Files**